Structure theorems for actions of homeomorphism groups: Introduction

 \section{Introduction}

-Let $M$ be an oriented closed, topological or smooth manifold.
-In this article we study actions of $\Homeo_0(M)$ and $\Diff^r_0(M)$ (the identity components of the group of homeomorphisms or $C^r$ diffeomorphisms of $M$, respectively) on manifolds and finite dimensional spaces.
-This can be considered the analog of {\em representation theory} for these large transformation groups; and our work gives structure theorems and rigidity results towards a classification of all such actions.
+Let $M$ be an oriented, closed manifold.
+It is a basic problem to understand the actions of $\Homeo_0(M)$ and $\Diff^r_0(M)$ (the identity components of the group of homeomorphisms or $C^r$ diffeomorphisms of $M$, respectively) on manifolds and other spaces.
+This is the analog of {\em representation theory} for these large transformation groups; and our work gives structure theorems and rigidity results towards a classification of all possible actions.